 Minnesota residents who meet the requirements in State Residence for MA and MinnesotaCare meet the state residence requirements for the MFPP.

-MFPP applicants and enrollees may ”opt out” of providing information on other health insurance if they believe they would be at risk of physical or emotional harm if they reported this information.
+MFPP applicants and enrollees may ”opt out” of providing information on other health insurance if they have concerns that reporting the information would violate their privacy.

 Note: The MFPP will not pay for prescription drugs covered under the Medicare prescription drug benefit.
 People who are eligible for Medicare must enroll in a Part D plan to have prescription drugs covered.